ultimate guide to buying china tiles

 Quality Standards and Testing

 ISO 13006/EN 14411 represents the global benchmark for ceramic tile classification.
-This standard categorizes tiles based on forming method and water absorption rates, with the following key designations:
+It categorizes tiles by water absorption rate, which is why it directly connects to everything we discussed in the previous section:

-Breaking strength and modulus of rupture indicate a tile’s ability to withstand loads without breaking.
+Breaking strength and modulus of rupture indicate how much load a tile can take before it breaks.
 These become particularly important for floor applications, especially in commercial environments.
 The minimum requirements vary by thickness, but generally, porcelain tiles should exceed 1300N breaking strength and 35 N/mm² modulus of rupture.
+If a supplier can’t provide these numbers, that tells you something.

 Slip resistance is critical for floor tiles, especially in commercial or wet environments.
-Different markets use different testing standards:
+The standard varies by market:

 How can we find China tile suppliers?